Medicare may have survived the budget cuts included in congressional Republicans’ plans to repeal Obamacare.

 And health disparities are among the trends the Centers for Disease Control and Prevention (CDC) track in the older U.S. population.

-The CDC says it’s “aware that even though life expectancy and overall health have improved in recent years for most Americans, not all older adults are benefitting equally because of factors such as economic status, race, and gender.
+The it’s “aware that even though life expectancy and overall health have improved in recent years for most Americans, not all older adults are benefitting equally because of factors such as economic status, race, and gender.
 CDC acknowledges that this is a growing problem and is trying to incorporate these issues into our work.”

 But that has proven difficult for other initiatives.